costineesti/about-me/content/notes/LU Decomposition.md

   - notes
 ---

-We can write any square matrix $M$ as the product of two simpler matrices.
-We will write
+A square matrix $M$ admits an $LU$ decomposition if all its leading principal minors are nonzero.
+Otherwise, a permutation matrix P may be needed, leading to $PA = LU$
+We will write:
 $$
 M = LU
 $$